DipityBV/frontender.docs/documentation/glossary.md

 - PHP Models, which extend/implement Frontender Platform core adapter models,
 - Control blueprints, which are used inside container blueprints and are used to set the model states Adapters have one or more models, any website can have multiple adapters.

+###### API
+In computer programming, an application programming interface (API) is a set of subroutine definitions, communication protocols, and tools for building software.
+In general terms, it is a set of clearly defined methods of communication among various components.
+A good API makes it easier to develop a computer program by providing all the building blocks, which are then put together by the programmer.

+An API may be for a web-based system, operating system, database system, computer hardware, or software library.

+An API specification can take many forms, but often includes specifications for routines, data structures, object classes, variables, or remote calls.
+POSIX, Windows API and ASPI are examples of different forms of APIs.
+Documentation for the API usually is provided to facilitate usage and implementation.

 ###### Blueprints
 Blueprints are (JSON) definitions.
 These definitions contain instructions for the templates and the adapters.